una-ui/una-ui/docs/content/5.shortcuts/animate.md

 # 🟡 Animation
 ---

-Some components support being animated on open and close.
+Some components support being animated when opened and closed.
 To customize this behavior, use the `data-animate` component prop.

 ## Examples